awsdocs/aws-java-developer-guide/doc_source/examples-s3-transfermanager.rst

 Getting transfer status and progress
 ====================================

-Each of the classes returned by |xfermgr|'s *upload* and *download* methods return an instance of one of the following classes, depending on whether it's a single-file or multiple-file operation:
+Each of the classes returned by |xfermgr|'s :methodname:`upload*`, :methodname:`download*` and :methodname:`copy` methods return an instance of one of the following classes, depending on whether it's a single-file or multiple-file operation:

 .. list-table::
    :header-rows: 1

    * - Class
      - Returned by

+   * - :aws-java-class:`Copy <services/s3/transfer/Copy>`
+     - :methodname:`copy`

    * - :aws-java-class:`Download <services/s3/transfer/Download>`
      - :methodname:`download`